(A) Applicability and exemptions.

 (c) Municipal solid waste landfills that are accepting waste pursuant to a permit issued by IDEM under 329 IAC 10 that contains equivalent stormwater requirements, including the expansion of landfill boundaries and construction of new cells either within or outside the original solid waste permit boundary.

-(4) For an individual lot where land disturbance is expected to be one (1) acre or more, the individual lot owner must complete their own Notice of Intent (NOI) letter, obtain Stormwater Management Plan approval, and ensure that a sufficient construction and stormwater pollution prevention plan is completed in accordance with the requirements of this chapter and other relevant ordinances.
+(4) For an individual lot where land disturbance is expected to be one (1) acre or more, the individual lot owner must complete their own notice of intent (NOI) letter, obtain stormwater management plan approval, and ensure that a SWPPP is completed in accordance with the requirements of this chapter and other relevant ordinances.

-(5) An individual lot with land disturbance less than one (1) acre, located within a larger permitted project site, is considered part of the larger permitted project site, and the individual lot operator must comply with the terms and conditions of the Stormwater Management Plan approved for the larger project site.
-The Stormwater Management Plan for the larger project site must include detailed erosion and sediment control measures for individual lots.
+(5) An individual lot with land disturbance less than one (1) acre, located within a larger permitted project site, is considered part of the larger permitted project site, and the individual lot operator must comply with the terms and conditions of the stormwater management plan approved for the larger project site.
+The stormwater management plan for the larger project site must include detailed erosion and sediment control measures for individual lots.
+The following general requirements apply to all individual building lots, where the individual lot operator/owner is working within a permitted project.

-(6) It will be the responsibility of the project site owner to obtain Stormwater Management Plan approval and ensure that a sufficient construction plan is completed and submitted to the Town in accordance with the requirements of this section and other relevant ordinances.
-It will be the responsibility of the project site owner to ensure compliance with this section during the construction activity and implementation of the construction plan, and to notify the Town with a sufficient Notice of Termination (NOT) letter upon completion of the project and stabilization of the site.
+(6) It will be the responsibility of the project site owner to obtain stormwater management plan approval and ensure that a sufficient construction plan is completed and submitted to the Town in accordance with the requirements of this section and other relevant ordinances.
+It will be the responsibility of the project site owner to ensure compliance with this section during the construction activity and implementation of the construction plan, and to notify the Town with a sufficient NOT letter upon completion of the project and stabilization of the site.
 However, all persons engaging in construction and land disturbing activities must comply with the requirements of this section.

-(7) For land disturbing projects owned or operated by the Town, construction plans must be submitted to the Stormwater Department and County Soil and Water Conservation District (SWCD) for review and approval.
-If the Town does not receive either a notice of deficiency or an approval within thirty-five (35) days of the submittal, the plans will be considered adequate.
+(7) For land disturbing projects owned or operated by the Town, construction plans must be submitted to the Development Services Department and County SWCD for review and approval.

 (B) Policy on stormwater pollution prevention.
 Effective stormwater pollution prevention on construction sites is dependent on a combination of preventing movement of soil from its original position (erosion control), intercepting displaced soil prior to entering a waterbody (sediment control), and proper on-site materials handling and pollution prevention practices.
 The developer must submit to the Town a SWPPP with detailed erosion and sediment control plans as well as a narrative describing materials handling and storage, and construction sequencing.
 The following principles apply to all land-disturbing activities and should be considered in the preparation of a stormwater pollution prevention plan within the Town.